 As noted in the 2015 GEIS, New York State has one of the largest and oldest public land bases in the country.
-The statewide park system administered by NYSDEC and New York State Office of Parks, Recreation and Recreation (NYSOPRHP) currently contains close to 215 State parks and historic sites.55 New York State ranks first in the nation in the number of operating facilities and total number of campsites.56 In 2014, the State park system attracted more than 62 million visitors, up two million from visitation levels in 2012.57
+The statewide park system administered by the New York State Office of Parks, Recreation and Historical Preservation (NYSOPRHP) currently contains close to 215 State parks and historic sites covering approximately 338,000 acres.55 New York State ranks first in the nation in the number of operating facilities and total number of campsites.56 In 2014, the State park system attracted more than 62 million visitors, up two million from visitation levels in 2012.57 Additionally, NYSDEC manages lands inside the Adirondack and Catskill Parks - considered Forest Preserve and NYS Constitution protected Forest Preserve, and other lands outside of those parks - including State Forests and Wildlife Management Areas.
+NYSDEC also holds about 900,000 acres of conservation easements.
+Most are working forest easements in the Adirondack and Tug Hill regions.
+Exhibit 3-8 displays the approximately six million acres of protected lands in New York State.58